Sharathpd14/Apache-Spark/01_Introduction/spark_architecture.md

 ## Spark Architecture and Components

-Spark's architecture consists of several components that work together to process data efficiently.
+Apache Spark's architecture is like a well-coordinated team, where each component plays a crucial role.
+These components work together seamlessly, ensuring efficient, distributed data processing while handling large-scale computations with speed and reliability.

 &nbsp;&nbsp;**1.
 Driver Program**